 Agriculture is our state’s largest industry and economic driver.
 In Congress, I will advocate for sustainable economic, social, and environmental solutions that will support farmers, food processors, and manufacturers.
 We must continue to meet the world’s need for food without compromising the ability of future generations to farm and meet the needs of their communities.
-I will bring people together to find solutions to the complex agricultural issues facing the Second Congressional District.
+I will bring Farmers, the real experts, together to find solutions to the complex agricultural issues facing the Second Congressional District.

 Farm Bill Relief

 While the Farm Bill provided short-term relief to some of our farmers, these payments are not a sustainable, long-term solution to our challenges.
 One-third of Kansas farms don’t qualify for any assistance at all under the current legislation, and many who do qualify are still not getting what they need.
 As your Congresswoman, I will work with fellow legislators to find ways to improve the Farm Bill, and make more assistance available to small farms.

 Trade and Market Development